aerte/GraPE/docs/source/index.rst

-GraPE - Graph Property Estimation
+GraPE - Graph-based Property Estimation
 ==================================

 This is a python package to support Chemical property prediction using `PyTorch <https://pytorch.org/docs/stable/index.